ABOUT

 2018–2020: TELEVISION WITHOUT FRONTIERS, STATENS KONSTRÅD

-Organised as a televised documentary performance and talk show, "Television Without Frontiers" investigates political imaginaries of Europe and the role of television and public service as tools to establish “common ground.”
-The work is inspired by the project “Eurikon,” an international collaboration initiated by the European Broadcast Union in 1982 in an attempt to build a “common ground” for the future (and present) European community.
-The experiment involved public service institutions from nearly 15 countries, as well as an array of journalists, cameramen, and a chorus of interpreters engaged in simultaneous multi-language translation of live broadcasts.
-The film competed in the Nordic:Dox category at the CPH: DOX film festival in Copenhagen, 2020.
+Organised as a televised documentary performance and talk show, Television Without Frontiers explores political imaginaries of Europe and the role of television and public service broadcasting in constructing a sense of “common ground.”
+The work draws on Eurikon, a collaborative initiative launched by the European Broadcasting Union in 1982 to imagine a shared European public sphere.
+The experiment brought together public service institutions from nearly fifteen countries, alongside journalists, camera crews, and a chorus of interpreters performing live, simultaneous multilingual translation.
+The film competed in the Nordic:Dox section at CPH:DOX, Copenhagen, in 2020.

 2017–2018: CIRCUS OF TRUTH